 for Digital Photographers

 Intensive 4-day Workshop

 with Richard Boutwell, Michael A. Smith and Paula Chamlee

 Our aim is to make it so complete that it will be the last workshop of its type that you will ever need.

 Although we work with view cameras and demonstrate with them, the workshop is not format specific.

 The purpose of this workshop is to help you make better photographs, and through doing that, to experience personal growth.
 And if you already make beautiful photographs, but find that you don’t do so consistently, then this workshop is for you.

-We intend this to be the definitive workshop for black and white photography.
-Even though this is only a weekend workshop, everything will be covered including developing film by inspection, printing, and proper use of the camera in a way that encourages creative vision.
+We intend this to be the definitive workshop for digital black and white photography.
+Even though this is only a weekend workshop, everything will be covered including developing raw images in Capture One Pro, working with scanned negatives, advanced intuitive Photoshop techniques, fine black and white inkjet printing, and proper use of the camera in a way that encourages creative vision.
 All technical matters will be discussed as a function of vision.